Mahmood urges Labour figures to ‘focus on day job’ amid Burnham speculation

 The Mail On Sunday reported that Commons allies of the mayor had said they had found him a seat which was “likely to come free” in the coming months.

+Strategists working for Mr Burnham had drawn up a shortlist of potential target seats in the North West, including the Gorton and Denton seat held by former Labour MP Andrew Gwynne, the paper reported.

+Mr Gwynne, who lost the whip earlier this year after the emergence of offensive messages in a WhatsApp group, told the PA news agency on Sunday that he was “not intending to vacate the seat any time soon”.

-Mr Burnham’s team declined to comment, although in an apparent reference to the speculation the mayor posted on social media later: “Quite a lot of rubbish in the papers today.
+The mayor’s team declined to comment, although in an apparent reference to the speculation he later posted on social media: “Quite a lot of rubbish in the papers today.

 “Reminds me why I left Westminster in the first place!”